-Any commercial fishing vessel that harvests species and species complexes from the Gulf of Mexico EEZ must have a limited-access federal Gulf reef fish permit and VMS.
+Any commercial fishing vessel that harvests species and species complexes from the Gulf EEZ must have a limited-access federal Gulf reef fish permit and vessel monitoring system (VMS).
 As of April 5, 2016 (and June 20, 2106), 852 vessels had that permit (either valid or renewable/transferrable).
 Eighty percent of the permits were held by residents of Florida (Table 3.4.2.5).
 Collectively, residents (individuals and businesses) of the five Gulf States held 98.4% of the permits.
 For those vessels with a reef fish permit that use bottom longline to harvest reef fish in bottom longline in the Gulf EEZ east of 85°30' W. longitude, a longline endorsement is also required.
 As of June 20, 2016, there were 62 vessels with a longline endorsement (57 valid and 5 renewable/transferable).
+More recently, as of January 2, 2017, 815 vessels had a Gulf reef fish permit and 59 had a longline endorsement.